Zsub/SJCam-API/README.md

 # SJCam-API
 This repository will contain documentation on the SJCam WiFi APIs, such as for the SJCam 4000 WiFi and the SJCam 5000x Elite.

+The documentation will be written in the [apiDoc](http://apidocjs.com)-system, and hopefully hosted through GitHub-pages.
+Anything under this line will have to be moved to `api.js`.

+---

 # Base URL
 `http://192.168.1.254`